 Before the meeting

-Consult with your Program Coordinator to determine your goal group size, and invite three times that number of students via email and text message.
+Consult with your Program Consultant to determine your goal group size, and invite three times that number of students via email and text message.
 Before the meeting, email students the date and time of the meeting and make sure to send at least three follow-up emails.
 Post posters and flyers around campus and consider appointing a student ambassador to help with generating interest.

 At the meeting